And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 Write down our toll-free telephone number if you want to be a part of this extravaganza.

-You know, we gotta define this movement.
+You know, we've got to define this movement.

-And you know, for years we've had what I would call the alt radical left.
+And, you know, for years we've had what I would call the alt-radical left.

 You know, I never heard the term alt-right.